blankworker1/BYOB/README.md

 Specification:

-Length: 24 characters
+Length: 30 characters

 Generated randomly offline

-Character set: uppercase, lowercase, numbers, symbols
+Character set: uppercase and numbers only

 Stored as:

-Engraved steel plate and/or
+Engraved steel plate and/or printed QR code

-QR code